 - You may exceed our academic requirements

-- You may appear to meet our academic requirements – some exam(s) or an interview may be assigned to confirm that you have required depth and breadth of education.
+- You may appear to meet our academic requirements.
+Exam(s) or an interview may be assigned to confirm that you have required depth and breadth of education.

 You may submit additional information after the initial assessment, and your file may be reassessed.

-Once you have been deemed academically qualified you will follow the same path as the First-Time Applicant (Canadian Trained).
+Once you have been deemed academically qualified, you will follow the same path as a first-time applicant who was educated in Canada.